College of Liberal Arts and Sciences

 The College of Liberal Arts and Sciences (CLAS) advances the mission of the university by cultivating academic programs of excellence in the humanities, social sciences, and STEM (science, technology, engineering, and math) disciplines; fostering a culture of scholarship among faculty and students; and preparing students for advanced study, civic engagement, vocational success, and a well-lived life.

 The college includes six academic departments; several institutes, centers, and special programs; and nearly 100 full-time faculty.
 CLAS offers a wide range of major and minor undergraduate degree programs, as well as many of the courses in the university’s General Education program and numerous discipline-specific student honor societies.
-CLAS also houses graduate programs in applied statistics and analytics, biotechnology, public administration, English, and teaching English to speakers of other languages (TESOL).
+CLAS also houses graduate programs in applied statistics and data science, biotechnology, English, and teaching English to speakers of other languages (TESOL).

 The Center for Research in Science